is386/lamport-clocks/README.md

 ## Usage

-`./start` will build the project, build the Docker image, and then run it using Minikube.
+`sh start.sh` will build the project, build the Docker image, and then run it using Minikube.

-`./delete` will delete the service, pods, and statefulset.
+`sh delete.sh` will delete the service, pods, and statefulset.

 ## Dependencies